-Born in New York City, Brody did undergraduate work at Columbia University and Bennington College.
-He received an MFA in painting from Yale University (1983).
-In addition to solo exhibitions at Gallery NAGA in Boston, Esther Claypool in Seattle, Gescheidle in Chicago, and Galeria Gilde in Portugal.
-His work has been shown in over 80 group exhibitions in New York, Los Angeles, Chicago, Rome, Florence and many other cities in the US and Europe.
-His work has also been shown at the ARCO Art Fair in Madrid, the RipArte Art Fair in Rome, the FAC Art Fair in Lisbon, and at Art Chicago.
+Born in New York City, David Brody did undergraduate work at Columbia University and Bennington College and received an MFA in painting from Yale University.
+His work has been shown in close to 100 exhibitions in the US and Europe and at international art fairs including the ARCO Art Fair in Madrid, the RipArte Art Fair in Rome, the FAC Art Fair in Lisbon, and at Art Chicago.

 He has received numerous awards including a Guggenheim Fellowship, a Fulbright Grant, a Basil Alkazzi Award, an Elizabeth Foundation Grant, two Massachusetts Artist Fellowships, and two University of Washington Royalty Research Fund grants.
 His work has been written about in many publications including The Boston Globe, New Art Examiner, the Spanish journal, Lapiz, and in the Lisbon daily O Público.
 In Artforum they wrote, "Brody's . . .paintings . . . provide a stunning visual punch . . . rendered with a bravura that is both compelling and hypnotic."
 In Art in America, Sue Taylor wrote, "A highly intelligent artist . . .
 Brody is absolutely serious about technique.
 An emphasis on fine drawing, delicate surfaces and careful considerations of color and light informs all his pictures."